Call For Proposals - Code4Lib JAPAN Conference 2022

 Purpose of the event

 This year, we will continue to hold a variety of sessions, including keynote speeches, regular presentations, pre-conferences (tutorials), lightning talks, and breakout sessions, to share numerous initiatives and deepen exchanges among participants.
-In addition, we will organize a global session for the first time.
+In addition, we will organize a global session, following the last year’s conference.

 Call for proposals